 With 18,000 OPM speed, Milwaukee doesn’t have the fastest speed on paper.
 However, it still plunge cuts through untreated 2x pine in less than 20 seconds – well within our expectations for Pro-level cutting speed.
 A 19.6-second average earns the Milwaukee oscillating tool 4.2 stars and 11th place overall in cutting speed.
 For the cordless models, it’s in 2nd place behind DeWalt.

 Vibration control is an area where everyone is looking up to Fein and wondering how to catch up.
 Compared to everyone else, the Milwaukee oscillating tool settles into the middle.
-There’s clearly vibration there, but it’s at a level that you can work with on a day to day basis.
+There’s clearly vibration there, but it’s at a level that you can work with on a day-to-day basis.
 Milwaukee earns 3.8 stars and sits in a tie for 12th place.
 Looking at just the cordless offerings, it’s in 5th place.

 It didn’t take long to realize that there are vast differences in noise levels when cutting with our group of oscillating tools.
 Milwaukee leads everyone else in this category, corded and cordless, with a 92 dB(A) reading that earns 5 stars and 1st place.

 Since it’s above the 85-decibel limit OSHA has for hearing protection, you may want to wear ear protection.
-You’ll definitely want it when you’re working inside where those 92 decibels can reverberate off the walls.
+You’ll want it when you’re working inside where those 92 decibels can reverberate off the walls.

 Milwaukee 2626-20 Value